rur/treetop/README.markdown

 ## Introduction

-Multi-page web apps are ideal for systems that are content heavy or have a sophisticated backend.
-The main drawback versus client apps is interactivity.
-Linking pages together doesn't always cut it in terms of user experience.
+There are times when application logic is best kept on the server side.
+Treetop was created to help improve user experience without the need for client facing APIs.

-Treetop aims to support partial page updates without the need for custom client-side code.
-A Treetop endpoint is capable of yielding either a normal HTML document, or a list of HTML fragments.
-Fragments that can be applied to update the loaded page.
+Treetop supports partial page updates with a minimal extension to standard web navigation.
+An endpoint is enabled if it is capable of yielding either a normal HTML document, or a list of HTML fragments.
+Fragments that can be applied to update a loaded page.

-The goal of this project is to find an uncomplicated mechanism that is as close as possible to the standard HTTP application model.

 ### No client configuration necessary

 A JS client library is provided to help mediate partial requests.
-Aside from optional component integration, no configuration is involved.
+Aside from optional component integration, no configuration is needed.
 For more information see [Treetop Client Library](https://github.com/rur/treetop-client).

-## How a Treetop Request Works
+## How a partial request works

+A Treetop request is triggered in the browser using the [treetop client](https://github.com/rur/treetop-client) like so,

+    treetop.request("GET", "/some/path")

-The client library uses XHR to fullfil in-page requests.
-Each treetop request includes the following accept header,
+An XHR request is sent that includes the following accept header,

     Accept: application/x.treetop-html-partial+xml, application/x.treetop-html-fragment+xml

-If the server path supports either content type, the response will include corresponding headers and a list of HTML snippets to be applied to the current document.
+If the Treetop content type is supported at that end-point, the response header will specify a partial or fragment response.
+The body will contain a list of HTML snippets to be applied to the current document.

 For example,

     HTTP/1.1 200 OK
     [...]
-    Content-Type: application/x.treetop-html-fragment+xml
+    Content-Type: application/x.treetop-html-partial+xml
     Vary: Accept
     X-Response-URL: /some/path
     [...]